-Buchholz has published in different subfields in sociology and theory, including the sociology of intellectuals and knowledge, inequality in intellectual and cultural fields, the international circulation of ideas, the sociology of embodiment, Harrison C. White’s network theory, (global) field theory, world polity theory and the diffusion of Human Rights, or culture and sustainability.
+Buchholz has published in different areas sociology and cultural theory, including the sociology of intellectuals and knowledge, inequality in intellectual and cultural fields, the international circulation of ideas, the sociology of embodiment, Harrison C. White’s network theory, (global) field theory, world polity theory and the diffusion of Human Rights, or culture and sustainability.
 Currently, most of her research centers on the globalization of culture and art markets, cultural consumption and inequality, and global/transnational theorizing.

 The Globalization of Culture and Art Markets